weaverbel/intro-computational-thinking/content/3-lesson.md

 However, programming rarely works in a linear fashion.
 Usually, code includes branching so that differwent pathways can be taken depending on the conditions being met or not met, e.g. a Yes/No decision.

-{% include figure.html img="workflow.png" alt="counting words in a text" caption="Counting words in a text" width="75%" %}
+{% include figure.html img="workflow.png" alt="Branching code" caption="Branching code" width="80%" %}